jayprophit/cs50-Python/Python Documentation.md

 [official Python library - generators](https://docs.python.org/3/library/functions.html#generators)

-yield - means to return 1 value at a time
+"yield" - means to return 1 value at a time, this is also know as a "iterators"